beling/bsuccinct-rs/cseq_benchmark/README.md

-`cseq_benchmark` is the program (by Piotr Beling) for benchmarking compact sequences.
+`cseq_benchmark` is the program (by Piotr Beling) for benchmarking compact sequences and bitmaps.

 It can test the algorithms included in the following creates:
 - [cseq](https://crates.io/crates/cseq) (only Elias-Fano).